(Opuntia ficus-indica= Cactus ficus-indica)

 This cactus is used for medicinal purposes to treat diabetes and cholesterol, because it contains saponins.
 The fruit is considered by folk medicine as an astringent, and consumed as antidiarrheal.
 The blades are used as emollient and fresh.

 The pharmaceutical industry uses the mucilage content inside the pads to produce gastric protectors and capsules.
-(More information on the properties of prickly pear in the listing above)

 Industrial or agricultural uses of prickly pear